SPOUSAL OPEN WORK PERMIT

 This is the question most of our clients want to know: how long will it take?
-The spousal open work permit processing time is generally 60 to 90 days.
+The spousal open work permit processing time is generally four to five months.
 This can differ depending on where and when you submit your application.

 Many of our clients who choose to apply for a spousal open work permit do so with the goal of coming to Canada when their partner starts school in the Fall.
 You can apply for the open work permit before or after you arrive in Canada.
 Often, spouses will come to Canada to visit their partner at school/work.
 While in Canada as a visitor, they submit the application for the open work permit.